| | | | | |

 Fanatec ClubSport DD+ 15Nm direct drive wheelbase

 This is arguably the most interesting product in the Fanatec range right now, and the 2026 price drop is the reason why.
 At $899, it’s down $280 from the previous price and goes directly toe-to-toe with the Moza R25 Ultra at the same $899 price point.
-Where they split: the DD+ brings PlayStation and FullForce, while the Moza R25 Ultra runs 25Nm versus the DD+’s 15Nm.
-For most people who aren’t chasing maximum Nm, 15Nm is genuinely the sweet spot – it’s enough torque that you won’t feel limited, and it avoids the arm fatigue that comes with running higher settings for extended sessions.
+Where they split: the DD+ brings PlayStation and FullForce, while the Moza R25 Ultra runs 25Nm versus the DD+’s 15Nm holding torque (note – third-party reviewers measure ~17-18Nm peak on the DD+ before thermal throttling kicks in, which is why you’ll see the higher figure quoted around the place; Fanatec deliberately market the holding figure because that’s what the base sustains continuously).
+For most people who aren’t chasing maximum Nm, 15Nm is properly the sweet spot – it’s enough torque that you won’t feel limited, and it avoids the arm fatigue that comes with running higher settings for extended sessions.

 Kireth’s recent price analysis video called this “arguably the most competitive pricing in this whole video” and I’m inclined to agree.
 If you want a wheelbase that you’re not going to feel the need to upgrade from, that works across all platforms, and that has FullForce for the titles that support it – the DD+ at $899 is a strong choice.
 It’d be my first recommendation for most people starting a Fanatec build.